milaboratory/docs/docs/mixcr/reference/overview-built-in-presets.md

 [:octicons-mark-github-16: Code](https://github.com/milaboratory/mixcr/blob/develop/src/main/resources/mixcr_presets/protocols/takara.yaml)

 SMART-Seq Human BCR Kit (with UMIs) provides a sensitive and reproducible solution for generating high-quality NGS libraries for profiling the human BCR repertoire.
 The kit leverages SMART (Switching Mechanism at 5' end of RNA Template) full-length cDNA synthesis technology and pairs NGS with a 5’-RACE approach to capture the complete V(D)J variable regions of all human B-cell receptor (BCR) heavy (IgG/M/D/A/E) and light (IgK/L) chains.
 The `-cdr3` preset may be used to reduce clonotype assembling feature from full V-D-J region to CDR3 only.
-Mix-in option `--dont-separate-by C` may be used to not separate clones by isotypes.
+Mix-in option `--dont-split-clones-by C` may be used to not separate clones by isotypes.

 ![](pics/SMARTer-Human-BCR-IgG-IgM-H-K-L-light.svg#only-light)
 ![](pics/SMARTer-Human-BCR-IgG-IgM-H-K-L-dark.svg#only-dark)